FRC5190/FalconLibrary/README.md

 Feature-rich Kotlin JVM based robotics library, primarily for use in the FIRST Robotics Competition.
 FalconLibrary is the backend for all Team 5190 robots.

+Due to the usage of Kotlin inline classes, this library is NOT compatible with Java.

 ### `core`: Platform-agnostic mathematics and units code
 * Two-dimensional parametric and functional splines.
 * Arc length of parametric quintic hermite splines evaluated using recursive arc subdivision (from Team 254).